BitterOcean/coursera-deep-learning-specialization/Improving-Deep-Neural-Networks/README.md

-# Neural Networks and Deep Learning
+# Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization

 **by** <a href="https://DeepLearning.AI/">DeepLearning.AI</a>